mpcox/203.328/README.md

 hhhgh`\ahQhEhhhhhhheOhhQQVhefhhLUheYShhE
 ```

 Each sequence entry consists of four lines.
-The first line always starts with ‘@’ and is followed by a unique read identifier (here, ME8432_1).
+The first line always starts with ‘@’ and is followed by a unique read identifier (here, *ME8432_1*).
 The second line lists the actual DNA (or RNA) sequence.
 The third line always starts with ‘+’, optionally followed by the unique identifier again.
 The fourth line lists the quality of each base along the sequence in a fairly esoteric ASCII encoding.
-You can read more about this quality encoding in this paper:
+You can read more about how this quality information is encoded in this paper:

 Cock PJA, CJ Fields, N Goto, ML Heuer and PM Rice.
 2010.
 [The Sanger FASTQ file format for sequences with quality scores, and the Solexa/Illumina FASTQ variants](https://doi.org/10.1093/nar/gkp1137). *Nucleic Acids Research* 38:1767--1771.